Quantum Vector Signal Analyzer: Wideband Electric Field Sensing via Motional Raman Transitions

 The resulting evolution can be understood by noticing that the dipole tone off-resonantly drives $\Delta n = \pm1$ transitions, while the quadrupole tones off-resonantly drive $\Delta n = \pm2$ transitions (see Fig.~\ref{fig:qvsa}(b)).
 We further assume $\omega_d \gg \omega \gg \delta$ \footnote{This assumption is made solely to simplify the analytical formula presented here.
 Without this simplification, additional off-resonance displacement terms need to be included.
-However, if a sin$^2$ pulse shaping technique \cite{Zarantonello2019} is employed, the analytical formula Eq.~\eqref{eq2} remains valid without this assumption.} , and thus for $\delta < \Omega_{q}\Omega_{d}/\left( \omega_{d} - 2 \omega \right)$ the dipole tone with either quadrupole tone can drive three-phonon Raman transition resulting in a total $\Delta n = \pm1$.
-Thus, it is not surprising (see SI) that to second order in the Magnus expansion, the time evolution is approximately given in the interaction picture with respect to the harmonic oscillator by a displacement operator with displacement (see SI):
+However, if a sin$^2$ pulse shaping technique \cite{Zarantonello2019} is employed, the analytical formula Eq.~\eqref{eq2} remains valid without this assumption.} , and thus for $\delta < \Omega_{q}\Omega_{d}/\left( \omega_{d} - 2 \omega \right)$ the dipole tone interacts with either quadrupole tone to drive a three-phonon Raman transition, resulting in an overall $\Delta n = \pm1$.
+Thus, it is not surprising that to second order in the Magnus expansion the time evolution in the interaction picture with respect to the harmonic oscillator is approximately given by a displacement operator with displacement (see Appendix A of the SI):

-As a result, the magnitude of the displacement $|\alpha|$ under this interaction depends on the amplitude $V_d$, frequency $\omega_d$, QVSA interaction time $t$, and phase $\phi_d$ of the unknown dipole field.
+As a result, the magnitude of the displacement $|\alpha|$ under this interaction depends on the amplitude $V_d$, frequency $\omega_d$, QVSA interaction time $t$, and phase $\phi_d$ of the unknown dipole tone.

-While dependence on $V_d$ and $\omega_d$ are expected, the dependence of $|\alpha|$ on $\phi_d$ is surprising.
-Typically, when driving a harmonic oscillator the phase of the drive dictates whether the displacement is in position or momentum, not the magnitude of the displacement – this is why it is difficult to perform a phase sensitive measurement in many QHO systems which typically measure in the Fock basis.
-Here, the sensitivity to phase can be understood as the result of interference between displacement due to the dipole and blue quadrupole tone with displacement from the dipole and red quadrupole (Fig.~\ref{fig:qvsa}(c)).
+While dependence on $V_d$ and $\omega_d$ are expected, the dependence of $\lvert \alpha \rvert$ on $\phi_{d}$ may be considered surprising.
+Typically, the drive phase $\phi_{d}$ dictates the phase-space quadrature of the displacement, as opposed to its magnitude -- this is why phase-sensitive measurement is challenging in many QHO systems.
+Here, the sensitivity to phase can be understood as the result of interference between the displacement due to the dipole and blue quadrupole tone with the displacement from the dipole and red quadrupole tone (Fig.~\ref{fig:qvsa}(c)).
 If the phase sensitivity is undesirable, such as in cases of shot-to-shot dipole phase fluctuations, the electric field can still be faithfully measured by applying only one quadrupole tone.